Biography

 Research Interests

-Synthesis, testing and analysis of certain important pharmacological compounds.
+Synthesis, testing and quantitative analysis of certain important pharmacological compounds.
 Spectrophotometric and chromatographic analysis of certain drugs and dosage forms.

 Selected Publications